Top 10 Things to Know When Moving to Germany

 3. Heated Towel Racks

 This is a genius idea.
-We have a huge rack on the wall of our bathroom that serves as a heater and as a warming and drying rack for towels and it even comes in handy for drying laundry.
+We have a huge rack on the wall of our bathroom that serves as a heater and as a warming and drying rack for towels and it even comes in handy for drying wet laundry.
 Our heated rack is definitely one of my favorite household additions since moving here.

 4. Rolladens

 Another brilliant idea that seems common throughout Europe.
 It is fairly standard for most windows to have an exterior shutter that you can open and close daily.
-This shutter helps with insulation, keeping your home cooler in the summer and warmer in the winters.
+This shutter helps with insulation, keeping your home cooler in the summer and warmer in the winter.

 5. Efficient Toilets